karanshah229/Recipe-Book/README.md

 4. The recipes section also has a 'To shopping list section', where all the
 ingredients specified in the recipe are added to the shopping list along
 with the appropriate quantities
-5. The application also has an authentication section where user can login to  store the recipes for future usage
+5. The application also has an authentication section where user can login to
+store the recipes for future usage
+6. The application also works without internet so you never miss any of your
+cooking opportunities

 ---

 ### Technology / Libraries Learnt and Used:
-1. Angular 8 - All the basic concepts of components, directives, services, routing to Change Detection Strategies, Dependency Injection, Unit Testing, Security and much more
+1. Angular 8 - All the basic concepts of components, directives, services,
+routing to Change Detection Strategies, Dependency Injection, Unit Testing,
+Security and much more
-2. Firebase - Authentication using Email Password, OAuth, Storing Data, Realtime Databases, CloudFirestore
+2. Firebase - Authentication using Email Password, OAuth, Storing Data, Realtime Databases,
+CloudFirestore
 3. NgRx with Effects - For State Management of the app
 4. Angular Universal - To pre-render the application on the server so as to
 prepoulate the HTML so that search engine web crawlers can access it